anhnguyendepocen/M335/docs/tasklist.md

 * [ ] A resume that includes the skills you have learned during our projects
 * [ ] A semester task form that records your completed tasks during the semester (electronic or print)
 * [ ] Semester project submission on GitHub
-* [ ] Submit this material electronically schedule a visit with me
+* [ ] Submit this material electronically [schedule a visit with me](https://byuistats.github.io/M335/visitme.html)

+#### Coding Challenge

+On the last day of class each of you will have the 1.5 hours of class to complete a coding challenge.
+You will not be able to work with others, but will be able to ask questions of the teacher in class.
+The coding challenge will use the techniques and programming developed from the course.

+1. **You must pass the challenge to keep grade earned from the [completed tasks](https://byuistats.github.io/M335/syllabus.html#competency_scale).**
+2. Failure to pass the challenge will lower your 1-2 steps.

 ## Weekly Case Studies